Bike Trails in Ohakune You Can’t Miss!

 Location: Start from Burns Street just over the bridge where the track is on the left.
 Or start from the track behind the Ohakune Carrot.
 Additionally, you can also access the trail from behind the information centre and near the gas station.

-Ride through the scenic countryside on wide gravel roads on your way to the Ruatiti Domain, a free riverside campsite!
-The ride starts at Horopito, so makes a great option for a full days’ ride if you connect the Ruatiti Road & Middle Road with the Old Coach Road trail, starting in Ohakune and ending at the Ruatiti Domain.
+The ride starts at Horopito, making it a great option for a full day’s ride if you connect Ruatiti Road and Middle Road with the Old Coach Road trail, starting in Ohakune and ending at the Ruatiti Domain.

 Location: Start from Horopito following signs for the Mountains to Sea trail.
 The trail ends at the Ruatiti Domain.